takeuchi-masaki/DigitalLogicSimulator/Report/designManual.md

 The `PalettePanel`, `GridPanel`, `GridImporter`, and `GridExporter` all utilize the Singleton pattern.
 There are no cases with the application that there would need to be more than a single version of these classes.
 For example when the `GridExporter` needs to export the current grid layout to an XML file, export is called on the single instance of `GridPanel`.
 The Singleton allows for easy interfacing and synchronization between the classes.

+### Strategy

+The `MouseModes` for the project made it possible to swap between the different ways to interact using the mouse quickly and easily.
+This is similar to the `Strategy` design pattern since the program can switch between different algorithms at runtime to interface with the program.

 ## Component Descriptions